-- 1. SOPs for various activities in Community Pharmacy (as discussed in Theory and Practical) - 2.
-List out the various abbreviations, short forms used in prescriptions and their interpretation - 3.
+1. SOPs for various activities in Community Pharmacy (as discussed in Theory and Practical)

+- 2. List out the various abbreviations, short forms used in prescriptions and their interpretation - 3.
 Patient Information Leaflet for a given chronic disease / disorder - 4.
-Patient Information Leaflet for prescription / non-prescription drugs - 5.
+Patient Information Leaflet for prescription / non-prescription medicines - 5.
 Preparation of window / shelf display materials for the model community pharmacy - 6.
-Software available for retail pharmacy management including billing, inventory, etc. - 7.
+Overview of Software available for retail pharmacy management including billing, inventory, etc. - 7.
 Dosage / Medication Reminder Aids - 8.
 Overview on the operations and marketing strategies of various online pharmacies - 9.
 Overview on the common fixed dose combinations - 10.
-Overview on the medications require special storage conditions - 11.
-Roles of Community Pharmacists in preventing Antimicrobial Resistance - 12.
+Overview on the medications requiring special storage conditions - 11.
+Role of Community Pharmacists in preventing Antimicrobial Resistance - 12.
 Jan Aushadhi and other Generic Medicine initiatives in India - 13.
-Overview of various professional associations of Pharmacy / Pharmacists in India - 14.
+Global Overview of Online Pharmacies - 14.
 Community Pharmacy Practice Standards: Global Vs. Indian Scenario - 15.
-Overview on Pharma Marketing
+Overview of pharmacy associations in India

-The students shall be taken in groups to visit community pharmacies (both retail and wholesale) to understand and witness the professional activities of the community pharmacists.
+The students shall be taken in groups to visit community pharmacies and medicine distributors to understand and witness the professional activities of the community pharmacists, and supply chain logistics.
 Individual reports from each student on their learning experience from the field visit shall be submitted.